LelsersLasers/WhatGoesUp/DETAILS.md

 	- is the same keybind as jumping, but it is less powerful
 	- it can be re-cast as many times as it has charge
 	- recharges when standing on a flat surface, not when sticking to a wall or something
+- Map 11: Glitched
+	- Free content for Youtubers
+	- Free map that has the pay to play logo on it, but when you click on it, you can play it
+	- Starts off as if it were a map that was being designed and not done yet, but as you get further up, it becomes clear that this was intentional? (story line behind map)
+	- Special thing is the constantly changing graphics, and that your player will rift or teleport uncontrollably, but in a way that is helpful
+		- 90 percent of the time at the lower stages of the map
+		- 75 percent of the time at the later stages of the map
 - Map 6:
 	- there are like, 3 paths up that all get to the same spot and all are equally difficult
 	- the paths all start at different places